The following is a guest post from Joshua Millburn & Ryan Nicodemus of The Minimalists.

 - Part 2: I Am Not the Center of the Universe (featured on Exile Lifestyle).

-- Part 3: Awareness: The Most Precious Kind of Freedom (featured on Castles In The Air).
+- Part 3: Awareness: The Most Precious Kind of Freedom (featured on The Minimalists).

 Some of the concepts in this essay are based on David Foster Wallace’s 2005 Essay, This Is Water (quoted above).